Practitioner Terms of Business

 - Your cancellation and rescheduling terms in respect of Bookings, must comply with our Booking Terms and Conditions and with clause 5 of the full version of the Practitioner Terms of Business.
 In particular, you must include the following terms:

-- Bookings: Practitioner’s Clients may be allowed to reschedule or cancel before the time of the Booking at the timeframe to be decided by you, being either 60 days, 30 days, 7 days, 2 days, or 0 days
+- Bookings: Practitioner’s Clients may be allowed to reschedule or cancel before the time of the Booking with a refund provided to the client at your discretion and based on cancelation within a timeframe to be decided by you.

 - If you want to talk to us, please get in touch with our team and we’d be happy to help: